joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 In the examples above, the variable names are generic and not informative.
 They lack clarity and make it difficult to understand the purpose of the variables.

-By using meaningful and descriptive variable names, such as "num_students" and "student_name," you provide context and improve the readability of your code.
+By using meaningful and descriptive variable names, such as "num_students" and "student_name", you provide context and improve the readability of your code.
 This becomes especially important when working with others, as they can quickly understand the purpose of each variable.

 #### Reserved Words in Python